By

 Core Medications

-• Buprenorphine (Suboxone): A partial opioid agonist that eliminates withdrawal symptoms and cravings without producing a high.
+• Buprenorphine (including Suboxone): A partial opioid agonist that reduces withdrawal symptoms and cravings without producing a high.
+Buprenorphine induction is typically delivered in an office- or telehealth-based outpatient setting (source).

 • Supportive Meds: Clonidine (for blood pressure/sweating), sleep aids, and anti-nausea medications.

-Maine has expanded access, allowing providers to prescribe buprenorphine more easily, increasing availability for Maine residents.
+Federal rules have expanded access, allowing more providers to prescribe buprenorphine, increasing availability for Maine residents.
+ENSO Recovery offers buprenorphine-based medication-assisted treatment on an outpatient basis.

 Supportive Medications and Care